Slalamander/inkBoard-docs/docs/source/tutorial/custom.rst

 The library simply implements some minor anti aliasing.

 .. note::
-    When programming with images, the usual convention is having the origing (0,0) located in the upper left.
+    When programming with images, the usual convention is having the origin (0,0) located in the upper left.

 .. literalinclude:: /_static/custom_elements.py
     :caption: Setting up functionality for toggling